mehdi-fathi/sicilian-test-orchestra/README.md

 - PHP 8.x or above
 - Laravel >= 8.x

+``
 ## Installation

-1- Run the following command in your project directory to add the Eloquent Filter as a dependency
+1- Run the following command in your project directory to add the sicilian Test Orchestra as a dependency

         $ composer require mehdi-fathi/sicilian-test-orchestra